TO: Administrative File: CAG-00431R

 The literature search for this NCD reconsideration was two-tiered.
 An initial search built off the extensive search performed for the directly related treatment NCD on monoclonal antibodies directed against amyloid (published April 7, 2022) (https://www.cms.gov/medicare-coverage-database/view/ncacal-decision-memo.aspx?proposed=N&ncaid=305).

 The data bases Academic Search Premier, CINAHL, Google Scholar, Ovid Medline, PubMed, Scopus, and Web of Science, for English language articles in peer-reviewed journals, published from 2010 – spring 2022, using the search terms ‘phase 3 clinical trials’, ‘beta-amyloid’, and ‘monoclonal antibodies’.
 To ensure capture of all relevant articles, the search was conducted independently and concurrently (for 2010 – 2021) by a NIH librarian, International Consulting Associates (ICA) (a third-party evidence-review contractor to CMS), and the CMS Coverage and Analysis Group (CAG).
-CAG searched for additional pivotal trials and other major studies that aimed to demonstrate that interventions guided by PET Aꞵ imaging lead to improved health outcomes for Medicare beneficiaries, through August 2022 (a subsequent search through December 2022 did not find additional amyloid PET clinical trials on AD health outcomes).
+CAG searched for additional pivotal trials and other major studies that aimed to demonstrate that interventions guided by PET Aꞵ imaging lead to improved health outcomes for Medicare beneficiaries, through December 2022.

 In addition to peer-reviewed articles, we reviewed reports from other agencies, including the FDA, the Guideline Development, Dissemination and Implementation Subcommittee of the American Academy of Neurology, the National Institute on Aging, and the National Institute for Health Care and Excellence.